Airline: Etihad Airways (EY)

 The rear-facing D/G seats on the aisle face aft and have an adjustable privacy screen.

 The rear-facing C/H seats have a console by the window and the actual seats alongside the aisle.

 The headrests are upholstered in Poltrona Frau leather and there is a stunning feature light with a reading spotlight wall mounted over your shoulder.

 Under this is a storage compartment that houses the noise-canceling headphones.

-Up higher is the IFE remote, touchscreen for control of all the seat movements, massage, lumbar support, firmness adjustment, lighting, windows, and to turn Do-Not-Disturb mode on and off.
-I was advised the 2 USB ports had been deactivated so I had to use the power adapter at floor level to charge my phone during the flight.
-This 4-year-old bird was also showing signs of wear-and-tear on the black surfaces.
+Up higher is the IFE remote, touchscreen to control all the seat movements, massage, lumbar support, firmness adjustment, lighting, windows, and turn the do-not-disturb mode on and off.

-It also extends far enough out to rest your feet on.
+It also acts as an ottoman to rest your feet on as it extends far enough out.
 The tray table pops out from the left side, where the gold button is shown.